dib-lab/2020-paper-sourmash-gather/manuscript.md

 the collection, or a user-provided minimum detection threshold is reached.

+Note --
+* multiple databases can be searched all at once.
+* public and private databases supported

 ## Taxonomic profiling based on 'gather' is accurate

 * CAMI results